kashyab12/seek/README.md

 ---

 ### todos
+* just return all the installed files and have them as command items?
+Instead of fetching score on each query change?
+The filtering logic is done on the rendering side though in this case.
+Main process can multithread but rendered cannot?
 * startup is noticeably slow, the installed packages script I think.
 * theme: toggle b/w light and dark mode, and default should be based on system (would require communicating sys theme info from main -> renderer proc)
 * still some apps which should be filtered out, .desktop doesn't necesarrily equate to exec'able or installed?